 Adding the theme to the project

-Before we can add the new theme to the project we first need to remove the old MD2 theme files.
-Within the Android Studio Project tool window, select and delete the Color.kt, Theme.kt, and Type.kt files from the ui.theme folder.
-Once the files have been removed, locate the MD3 theme files in the material-theme folder on your local filesystem and drag and drop them onto the ui.theme folder in the Project tool window:
+Before we can add the new theme to the project, we first need to remove the old theme files.
+Select and delete the Color.kt and Theme.kt files from the ui.theme folder within the Android Studio Project tool window.
+Once the files have been removed, locate the custom theme files in the material-theme/ui/theme folder on your local filesystem and copy and paste them into the ui.theme folder in the Project tool window.

 After adding the files, edit each one in turn and change the package declaration to match the current project which, assuming you followed the steps at the start of the chapter, will read as follows: